 By relative, I mean one area’s WHP is relative to other areas’ WHPs.
 The absolute value of a WHP doesn’t mean a lot.
 When you see “very high” and “high” WHPs, you’re looking at an area with a value in the upper percentile ranges of the index.

 By difficult to control, I mean the probability of a fire happening and it being high intensity.
 We talk about intensity in terms of flame length.
 Places with the highest WHPs are those with a high likelihood of wildfire occurring and higher likelihood of longer flame lengths.

 If you have an area with a high probability of fire but where flame lengths are on the lower end, we would consider that to be a place where suppression can be more effective, and so the WHP would be lower.

-Some Washington state communities face high risk of wildfire.
+A number of Washington state communities face a high risk of wildfire.

 WSRB: What factors go into the WHP?

 Dillon: We use a collection of input datasets.
 One set depicts fuel characteristics based on vegetation from the national LANDFIRE project.
 Another summarizes about 20 years’ worth of weather observations including temperature, humidity, wind, etc. We also look at where fires have ignited since the early 1990s when we have good records.